|

 Bromeliads

-... better than any other, however, the following mixes are suggested: One part peat, one part bark, one part coarse sand One part peat, one part bark, one part perlite One part peat, one-half part leaf mold ... similar to the mother plant.
+... peat, one part bark, one part coarse sand One part peat, one part bark, one part perlite One part peat, one-half part leaf mold, one part coarse sand.
+Osmunda fiber, unshredded sphagnum moss ... mother plant.
 To remove a pup, use a serrated knife, pruning shears or small saw.
 Coarse hacksaw blades may also be used for this purpose.
-Push the saw blade into the growing medium, ...
+Push the saw blade into the ...

 edis.ifas.ufl.edu